M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 33 active-X
+Version 10 revision 34 active-X
-Better handle a link to m2000.exe using switches in Windows 10
+1. Some fixes for using => immediate on a group as a result from a function eg. Print FunctionReturnGroup()=>GroupMember see module rev34ver10 in info file
+2. New modules in info.gsb file
+FUNNY, RECSOUND, REV34VER10
+3. DD6 module in info file fixed.
+4. Most modules in info checked again.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com